vvarik/32drugs/README.md

 ## Explore

+As a first look, the eploratory plots are informative and serve as a quality control i.e. you know now that there is nothing extra suspicious goin on.
+Raw OD will suffice for that.

 1. Plot growth curves following raw OD in time.
 Input [data](doc/tasks/01_dat.csv) and expected [output](doc/tasks/01_out.pdf) plot are provided.
 The data is for